Urbana, Illinois: In popular culture

-In the 1968 film 2001: A Space Odyssey, Urbana was named as the location where the malfunctioning HAL 9000 computer of the ill-fated Discovery Mission to Jupiter was programmed.

-The 1959 comedy Some Like it Hot also mentions Urbana.
-Near the beginning of this film, Jack Lemmon's character, an unemployed bass player, suggests to Tony Curtis, a saxophone player, that the two visit Urbana to play at the University of Illinois.
+In the 1968 film 2001: A Space Odyssey, Urbana was named as the location where the HAL 9000 computer of the ill-fated Discovery Mission to Jupiter was programmed.
+The 1959 comedy Some Like It Hot also mentions Urbana.
+Near the beginning of this film, Jack Lemmon's character, an unemployed bass player, complains to Tony Curtis's character, a saxophone player, that they have agreed to go all the way to Urbana for a one-night stand to play at the University of Illinois.
 Instead, the two musicians elected to join a women's band in Florida.
 Urbana provides the setting for Bert I. Gordon's 1957 science fiction film, Beginning of the End.
 Parodied on the television program, Mystery Science Theater 3000, this movie features the unintentional creation of dangerous, giant grasshoppers as a result of agricultural research gone awry.